The Benefits of a Business Plan

 Different types of business plans

 One of the best tools that enable entrepreneurs to be successful is creating and working a business plan.

 A new business or enterprise requires a different approach to an existing business as there is a lot of data gathering and initial research to build and make decisions.
 Additionally, there are a lot of one-offs to attend.
-This includes researching and deciding the best legal entity, setting up and creating a proper set of financial records, knowing what business licenses, permits, and other regulatory requirements need to be met.
+This includes researching and deciding the best legal entity, setting up and creating a proper set of financial records, and knowing what business licenses, permits, and other regulatory requirements need to be met.
 It also includes creating job descriptions and hiring the right people for those positions, researching technology options, buying the right equipment, getting it set up correctly including any necessary training and the list goes on.

 The second type of business plan is for an existing business.
-This business plan is probably much easier to create than a business plan for a brand new enterprise, as the business plan should have a basic structure or set of foundations that can form the basis of the business plan.
-If the business does not have this then consider using the business plan for a new business with one of the first things to create is an organizational chart of the management and support team including their job title and description.
-If current employees are in place with these positions, have them write the job description and then review to make sure it corresponds to what you expected the position to be doing.
+This business plan is probably much easier to create than a business plan for a brand-new enterprise, as the business plan should have a basic structure or set of foundations that can form the basis of the business plan.
+If the business does not have this then consider using the business plan for a new business one of the first things to create is an organizational chart of the management and support team including their job title and description.
+If current employees are in place with these positions, have them write the job description and then review it to make sure it corresponds to what you expected the position to be doing.
 Now take this job description and see if it fits into the business plan.
 If it doesn’t, you have some changes to make, probably including re-training.